"She lives the poetry she cannot write" – Wilde

 I knew this would happen.
 It always does.

-In my last post I mentioned hiraeth – the Welsh word for a kind of homesickness.
+In my last post I mentioned hiraeth – the Welsh word for a kind of homesickness that settles in the blood.
 Now I need a word for its opposite – the sudden rush of love you feel for a place you’re about to leave, and the people in it.
+A word for missing a place, before you’ve even left it.
+Every boater will recognise this feeling.

-The Kennet & Avon canal knows I am planning to head north.
-Like a scorned ex-partner, it is putting on its finest show to remind me what I’ll be missing as I head for the Severn.
-What has the Severn got that I haven’t got?
-So at every turn there are flag irises, moorhen chicks, the sweet smell of elderflower in the air, the sound of familiar boats steered by new friends.
-The bar staff know my name in one or two canalside pubs.
+The Kennet & Avon canal knows that I am planning to leave.
+Like a scorned wife, it’s putting on its finest show to remind me what I’ll be missing as I head for the Severn.
+What has Severn got that I haven’t got?
+At every turn there are flag irises, moorhen chicks, the sweet smell of elderflower in the air, the sound of familiar boats steered by friends.
+The bar staff know my name in the canalside pubs.
 The dry dock nearby is full of laughter and conversation, and has become the focus of my little community.

 This, friends, is the most dangerous time for a boat-dweller.
 This is when the voice in your head says; You don’t have to go.
 Stay.
 Stay.

-So why don’t I?
+So why not stay?
 Because…. we don’t live on boats to stay still.
 Because…. one gets an appetite for more of everything – new rivers, new places, little journeys in the England you can only know by water.